jquinby/jekyll-now/books.md

 _The Spirit of the Liturgy_ by Joseph Cardinal Ratzinger
 _Collected Short Stories_ by Graham Greene
 _Apologia Pro Vita Sua_ by John Henry Cardinal Newman
+_Human Life, Action and Ethics_ by G.E.M.
+Anscombe
+_A Canticle for Liebowitz_ by Walter Miller